Ethel Beatty: Personal life

 While married to Tree, she had an affair with British captain David Beatty.
 Ethel wrote to her husband, telling him that it was her firm intention never to live with him again as his wife, though not naming any particular person or reason.
 Arthur agreed to co-operate, and filed for divorce in America on the grounds of desertion, which was granted May 9, 1901.

 Second marriage

-Ten days after her divorce from Tree was made public, she was married to Captain Beatty on May 22, 1901, at the registry office, St. George's, Hanover Square in London with no family attending.
+Ten days after her divorce from Tree was made public, she was married to David Beatty, 1st Earl Beatty on May 22, 1901, at the registry office, St. George's, Hanover Square in London with no family attending.
 The couple had two children: